TeslaNeuro/AuraML/README.md

 - Human Presence Detection: Use machine learning to identify human presence and activities.

-- Real-Time Environmental Monitoring: Measure and analyze ambient conditions such as temperature, humidity, and light intensity.
+- Real-Time Environmental Monitoring: Measure and analyze ambient conditions such as temperature, humidity, light intensity and other unique sensing mechanisms to acquire useful data for real-time control and analysis.

 - Adaptive Environmental Control: Dynamically adjust environmental settings based on sensed data.